 Roundstone Farm, nr Worthing

 Offering a “guarantee that everything we sell at Roundstone ‘Pick Your Own’ Farm is 100% natural”, here you’ll find gooseberries, raspberries, plums, blackberries, redcurrants, black currants, rhubarb, pumpkins squash, marrows, courgettes and more.
-They have already opened their gates for PYO strawberries, rhubarb and onions.
-Roundstone Farm.
+Check opening and availability times.

 Paternosters Farm, nr Haywards Heath

-Just outside Warninglid (and not far from Haywards Heath, this was the Sussex Pick Your Own farm of my childhood and it’s wonderful that all these years on, they’re still going.
-They have PYO raspberries, blackcurrants, gooseberries, and redcurrants ready approx late June through to the end of July.
-Then they have plums and damsons from mid August through to September, and apples from the end of September.
-Find details here: PYO at Paternosters
+Just outside Warninglid (and not far from Haywards Heath), this was the Sussex Pick Your Own farm of my childhood and it’s wonderful that all these years on, they’re still going.
+They have Victoria plums and damsons from mid August and apples from the end of September into October.
+The best place to check the latest infomation is their Facebook page.

 Our pick of East Sussex Pick Your Own farms

-For those in East Sussex, try these four PYO farms.
+For those in East Sussex, try these three PYO farms.

 Tibbs Farm, near Rye

-I stumbled upon Tibbs Farm during the course of my Rye travels earlier this year.
+I first stumbled upon Tibbs Farm during the course of my Rye travels.
 They have a café with fabulous views and even more fabulous cake so my visit felt like destiny but it was also well in advance of the picking season.
-If you head this way now, they have gooseberries, apricots, strawberries (when in season), raspberries, blackcurrants, plums, blackberries as well as tayberries, loganberries, tummelberries (no, me neither) and boysenberries (nope, but I want to find out).
-Opening details here: Tibbs Farm PYO
+If you head this way, they have gooseberries, apricots, strawberries (when in season), raspberries, blackcurrants, plums, blackberries as well as tayberries, loganberries, tummelberries (no, me neither) and boysenberries (nope, but I want to find out).

 Maynards Farm, nr Ticehurst

 Having been to school in nearby Wadhurst, this is another farm of my youth!
 I haven’t been in a while but they appear to have every fruit you could desire, including blackcurrants, redcurrants, plums, Morello cherries, blackberries and rhubarb.
-Details of their opening season can be found here: Maynards Farm
+Details of their opening season can be found on their website.

 Sharnfold Farm, nr Eastbourne